connext/documentation/docs/Routers/Reference/configuration.md

 - `port`: _Optional_.
 The port the router will listen on.
 Defaults to `8080`.
 - `host`: _Optional_.
 The host the router will listen on.
 Defaults to `0.0.0.0`.
 - `network`: _Optional_.
 The network to connect to (separate from blockchain network).
 One of `testnet`, `mainnet`, `local`.
 Defaults to `mainnet`.
+- `requestLimit`: _Optional_.
+The minimal period in milliseconds users can request an auction to each router.
+Defaults to 2000 (ms)

 ## Example Configuration File